Pygmy falcon

-The pygmy falcon (Polihierax semitorquatus) or African pygmy falcon is a bird of prey native to eastern and southern Africa.
-It is the only species placed in the genus Polihierax.
-It is the smallest bird of prey on the African continent.
+The African pygmy falcon (Polihierax semitorquatus)—or simply pygmy falcon—is a diminutive raptor native to eastern and southern Africa.
+It is the sole species in its monotypic genus, Polihierax.
+The pygmy falcon is the smallest bird of prey on the African continent, and among the smallest raptors on earth; only the Asian falconets (of the genus Microhierax) are smaller, weighing roughly 30-40 grams less and measuring about 5 cm shorter from head-to-tail.

 Description

+Adult pygmy falcons are 20 cm in length and 54 to 76 g in weight.

-Adult pygmy falcons are white below and on the face, grey above, and females having a chestnut back.
+These birds are white-bellied, extending up to the face, with males having grey on their backsides, and females have a chestnut back.
 There are white "eye spots" on the nape.
 Juveniles have a brown back, duller than adult females, with a rufous wash on the breast.
 The flight feathers of the wings are spotted black and white (more black above, more white below); the tail is barred black and white.

-The flight is low and undulating.
-In size, pattern, and the habit of perching upright on an exposed branch or treetop, this species resembles some shrikes.
+Their flight style is low and undulating.
+With regards to the pygmy falcon's similarly small size and similar feather colors, they superficially resemble some species of shrikes.

 The call is "a high-pitched kikiKIK, repeated" (Kenya) or "a 'chip-chip' and a 'kik-kik-kik-kik'" (southern Africa).

 Distribution and habitat

 The pygmy falcon inhabits dry bush.
 The subspecies P. s. castanonotus occurs from South Sudan to Somalia and south to Uganda and Tanzania; P. s. semitorquatus occurs from Angola to northern South Africa.
-This range is estimated to have an area of 2.7 million km2, and the total population is estimated to be between 100,000 and 1 million birds.
+This range is estimated to have an area of 2.7 million km2, and the total pygmy falcon population is estimated to be, at its lowest, 100,000 birds, possibly numbering up to one million at its peak.

 Behaviour and ecology

-Pygmy falcons show physiological traits that have adaptive value in a region affected by environmental variability associated with the El Niño Southern Oscillation cycle as well varying food source.
+Pygmy falcons show physiological traits that have adaptive value in a region affected by environmental variability associated with the El Niño–Southern Oscillation cycle as well varying food source.
 They regulate their body temperature by thermal buffering provided by sociable weaver colonies and communal roosting by the falcons.
 This is important because this reduces the energy requirements for rest-phase thermoregulation by occupants.

 Food and feeding

-Pygmy falcons prey on reptiles and insects, but will occasionally prey on small birds as well as rodents.
-They hunt from a perch, swooping down on potential prey.
-However, Kalahari tree skinks have learned to eavesdrop on sociable weavers to warn of approaching pygmy falcons and run for cover.
+Pygmy falcons prey on reptiles and insects, but will occasionally prey on small birds, as well as rodents and appropriately-sized, or juvenile, small mammals.
+They hunt from a high perch, swooping down and pouncing on their targeted prey.
+However, some potential prey animals attempt to outsmart the cunning falcons; Kalahari tree skinks have apparently been observed 'eavesdropping' on nearby sociable weaver birds, who will loudly warn of any approaching danger, enabling the skinks to run for cover.